 Let’s talk about CSS and React!

-In reality, I haven’t seen a single project where this would be the case.
-It was always the developer that would do the both.
+I haven’t seen a single project where this would be the case.
+It was always the developer who would do the both.
 It turns out, the styles typically are quite deeply entangled with the DOM structure, which is defined by the component.
 How you organize your React components deeply affects the structure of the accompanied CSS files.
 Therefore it generally does not make sense for UX designers to go into such detail that they directly edit CSS files.

 As writing the final CSS for the React components goes tightly hand-in-hand with creating the actual components, it feels quite obvious to place every component’s style in the same file with the component.